meshx-org/.github/profile/README.md

 ## Repositories

-The MeshX organization has a number of repositories, some important ones include:
+The MeshX organization has a number of open-source repositories, some intresting ones include:

 <!-- alphabetical -->
 * [Meshx Workspace](https://github.com/meshx-org/meshx): MeshX workspace source and packages.